 We're committed to leaving no waste behind in the communities where we build our products.
-Our suppliers, recyclers, and waste solution providers are central to achieving this goal.
+Our suppliers, recyclers and waste solution providers are central to achieving this goal.
 We're working with them to eliminate waste from our manufacturing processes.
-Since we launched the Zero Waste Program for our manufacturing partners in 2015, we've continued to make considerable progress.
-And this program has expanded to include more than 300 supplier facilities across 14 countries and regions.
+Since we launched the Zero Waste Programme for our manufacturing partners in 2015, we've continued to make considerable progress.
+And this programme has expanded to include more than 300 supplier facilities across 14 countries and regions.

-In 2022, we shifted our Zero Waste Program from an opt-in effort for suppliers to a requirement as part of our Supplier Code of Conduct.
-This means that suppliers are now required to implement a systematic approach to identifying all sources of waste and characterizing each stream in the waste inventory, developing a program or solution to quantify and monitor their waste-to-landfill diversion rate, setting waste-minimization goals, and maintaining progress toward achieving zero waste to landfill.
-Our Zero Waste Program provides training and tools to help suppliers track their waste, set wasteminimization goals, and create improvement plans toward achieving zero waste for their operations.
+In 2022, we shifted our Zero Waste Programme from an opt-in effort for suppliers to a requirement as part of our Supplier Code of Conduct.
+This means that suppliers are now required to implement a systematic approach to identifying all sources of waste and characterising each stream in the waste inventory, developing a programme or solution to quantify and monitor their waste-to-landfill diversion rate, setting waste-minimisation goals, and maintaining progress towards achieving zero waste to landfill.
+Our Zero Waste Programme provides training and tools to help suppliers track their waste, set wasteminimisation goals, and create improvement plans towards achieving zero waste for their operations.

-We make available to all facilities participating in the program resources and guidance on how to reduce waste and then reuse, recycle, or compost the waste they do create.
+We make available to all facilities participating in the programme resources and guidance on how to reduce waste and then reuse, recycle or compost the waste they do create.
 Suppliers at these locations can also access tools to improve waste management and, in some cases, onsite support.
-The program is making an impact: In 2022, suppliers redirected 523,000 metric tons of waste from landfills (up from 491,000 metric tons the previous year), bringing the total to 2.5 million metric tons since the program's inception - the equivalent of eliminating 3.1 million square meters of landfill space.
-Throughout 2022, 100 percent of established final assembly sites - including for iPhone, iPad, Mac, Apple Watch, AirPods, HomePod, Apple TV, and Beats - maintained zerowaste-to-landfill operations.
+The programme is making an impact: in 2022, suppliers redirected 523,000 tonnes of waste from landfill (up from 491,000 tonnes the previous year), bringing the total to 2.5 million tonnes since the programme's inception - the equivalent of eliminating 3.1 million square metres of landfill space.
+Throughout 2022, 100 per cent of established final assembly sites - including for iPhone, iPad, Mac, Apple Watch, AirPods, HomePod, Apple TV and Beats - maintained zero-waste-to-landfill operations.

 And we're working on the next challenge in achieving zero waste, which is a level deeper into the subassembly module suppliers who assemble the individual components that make up Apple products.
 The waste stream at this level is often more complex than final assembly sites, but we're making progress.
-This year, module suppliers - including core technology suppliers - that are participating in the Zero Waste Program increased by 50 percent.
-Eliminating landfill waste across these sites marks both a significant effort and an achievement, diverting more than 357,000 metric tons of waste from landfills.
+This year, module suppliers - including core technology suppliers - that are participating in the Zero Waste Programme increased by 50 per cent.
+Eliminating landfill waste across these sites marks both a significant effort and an achievement, diverting more than 357,000 tonnes of waste from landfill.